ga4gh/ga4gh-schemas/doc/source/schemas/metadata.rst

 .. avro:record:: Experiment

   :field id:
-    The experiment UUID.
-This is globally unique.
+    The experiment's :ref:`id <apidesign_object_ids>`.
+This is unique in the context of the server instance.
   :type id: string
   :field name:
-    The name of the experiment.
+    The experiment's :ref:`name <apidesign_object_names>`.
+This is a label or symbolic identifier for the experiment.
   :type name: null|string
   :field description:
-    A description of the experiment.
+    The experiment's description.
+This attribute contains human readable text.
+      The "description" attributes should not contain any structured data.
   :type description: null|string
   :field createDateTime:
     The time at which this record was created.
       Format: :ref:`ISO 8601 <metadata_date_time>`
   :type createDateTime: string
   :field updateDateTime: